HaxeCheckstyle/docs/haxe-checkstyle/codesimilarity.md

 Code is considered similar if keywords and overall structure are identical, names and values may vary, and operators need to fall into identical categories.

-If e.g. code A has `+` , code B has `-` and code C has `&&` then A and B show up as similar, C will not.
+If e.g. code A has a `+` in one place, whereas code B has a `-` in the same location and code C uses `&`, but everything else is identical then A and B show up as similar, C will not.
 For operator categories see [Haxe manual](https://haxe.org/manual/expression-operators-binops.html).

 Comments and whitespace have no influence to detecting similar or identical code fragments.